Chanakya National Law University: History

 The university came into being on 15 August 2006 under the guidance of its vice-chancellor/pro-chancellor, Prof. Dr. A. Lakshminath, former dean and registrar, NALSAR University of Law, Hyderabad, HRD Principal Secretary Madan Mohan Jha, a 1977 batch IAS and Registrar(I/C) Vijay Kumar Himanshu Dy.
-Director of Higher education, HRD, Govt.
-Of Bihar.
+Director of Higher education, HRD, Government of Bihar.
 CNLU was established under the Chanakya National Law University Act, 2006 (Bihar Act No. 24 of 2006) and included in section 2(f) & 12(B) of the U.G.C.
 Act, 1956.
+It has its jurisdiction over whole state of Bihar.

 Administration

 Heading the administration of the university are: